 Prayer allows us to be included in God's plan for the world.
 Remember our study of Samuel, how God never let his words fall to the ground?
 Samuel prayed.
 As a matter of fact, Samuel considered it sin for him not to pray.
 He said,

 "As for me, far be it from me that I should sin against the Lord by ceasing to pray for you.
-And I will continue to teach you the good and right way,
+And I will continue to teach you the good and right way,"Prayer brings intimacy with God.
+I think about what Jesus said in Matthew 7:21-23,

 1 Samuel 12:23.